D-Pagey/100-days-of-code/log.md

 **Today's Progress:** Object Oriented Programming Challenges.

 **Thoughts:** I had a really tough week at work this week and so have been distracted in the evenings and therefore haven't been coding.
-I was a bit intimidated about picking up where I left off and so did some FreeCodeCamp challenges to
-1) Restore some confidence in my coding and 2) Solidify my OOP fundamentals.
+I was a bit intimidated about picking up where I left off and so did some FreeCodeCamp challenges to restore some confidence in my coding and solidify my OOP fundamentals.
 Learnt about prototypes and constructors in OOP.

 **Link to work:** N/A